otrv4/otrv4/otrv4.md

 After the DAKE is finished, both side will initialize the first group of root key (R0) and chain key (C0_0) deriving from SharedSecret.

+How to derive the first ratchet (R0):
 ```
 R0, Ca0_0, Cb0_0 = KDF(SharedSecret)
 ```

 - For the Initiator:
+  - Set ratchet_flag as true
+  - Set their_dh as g^b from the DAKE
-  - She will perform a new ratchet once again by generating a new pair of DH keys and derive R1, Ca1_0, Cb1_0
+  - She will perform a new ratchet once again when sending her first message
 - For the Receiver:
-  - He will reuse the DH keys used in the DAKE
+  - Set ratchet_flag as false

 Both side will compare their public keys to choose a chain key for sending and receiving: